 New places and faces

-The Booking.com survey also found that 2022 will not only see people reconnecting with friends and family, but 60% of travellers said they are looking forward to meeting new people and socialising while they are away.
+The Booking.com survey found that not only are people reconnecting with friends and family, but 60% of travellers said they are looking forward to meeting new people and socialising while they are away.

 This means a resurgence of holiday romances is likely, with 50% hoping to find love on their next trip as people turn away from swiping on dating apps in search of making real life connections.

 Some people, quite rightly, just want to bring the party on their next holiday, with 39% saying they want to stay somewhere close to plenty of nightlife options.

 Will you be making a ‘night move’ this year?
 Pinterest thinks so.
 Predictions for the year ahead reveal the most memorable adventures will happen after sundown – and the UK is at the forefront of this after-hours trend.

 There has been a spike in searches for things that happen at night such as ‘night sky’, ‘sea night beach’ and ‘London city night’.